BIOS Corruption On Windows 10: 7 Ways To Repair It

 6. Use HP System BIOS Update Utility tool

 You might have to enter your PC’s model or product number to download BIOS, so keep that in mind.
-After downloading new version of BIOS, you need to create a recovery USB drive by following these steps:
+After downloading the new version of BIOS, you need to create a recovery USB drive by following these steps:

 1. Connect an empty USB drive to your PC.